Learn how to clean a front load washer naturally. Regular cleaning boosts performance & extends the life of a front-loading washing machine!

 - old toothbrush (optional)

 I cleaned the gasket by spraying vinegar into the folds and then rubbing them down with a cleaning rag that I first applied baking soda to.
 The baking soda makes it a bit more abrasive and reacts with the vinegar once contacting the surface-to-be-cleaned.
 Our gasket has never had the chance to grow much mold or mildew, but if it did I would apply peroxide following the baking soda and vinegar.
 Peroxide kills mold.
 Alternatively, you could scrub the inside of the gasket with an old toothbrush.
+(Peroxide is also the best way to clean your toothbrush!)

 Once you’ve cleaned the gasket, make sure to give the door a good wipe-down, too.